 We consider Micklegate to be an appropriate location for 'A' Boards due to pavement widths and other characteristics, which are not typical of other streets within the 'A' Boards prohibition zone.

 - costs £110.00

-- we'll contact you within 10 working days to let you know we've received your application
+- we'll contact you within 10 working days to acknowledge receipt of your application

-- if you've not heard from us within 10 working days, contact us to check your application's status
+If you haven't heard from us within 10 working days, please contact us to check the status of your application.

 If you have any questions about your application, email us at email@example.com